acoustic-content-samples/wch-site-application/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|module`.

-### Checking SDK and SPA build levels from the browser
-1. Open the dev console
-2. Search for `Build date` to get the current SPA level
-3. Search for `SDK version` to get the SDK version included in the SPA

 ### Enabling logging

 The SPA uses the ng2-logger package for logging.
 By default logging will be enabled when running locally and disabled when running in production mode on the tenant.
 The logging level can be changed by setting a cookie in the browser.